FareHarbor/fareharbor-docs/external-api/endpoints.md

 ##### Planned: Pickup Information

-When a lodging is specified during booking creation and transportation is available, the booking response will include a `pickup` property as shown in the example below.
+When a lodging is specified during booking creation and transportation is available for the lodging, the booking response will include a `pickup` property as shown in the example below.

 Example booking response with `pickup` property: